 During a fast-rising market, we tend to lag behind the market, as we sell out stocks that have run well above their Fair Valuations.
 Holding onto such stocks increases the Downside Risk substantially.
 We also reduce exposure to equity, since we do not get opportunities at a reasonable price.
 This has happened in 2017 (post demonetization flow of money to equities has been unprecedented), and earlier in 2014 (the euphoria of BJP-Modi being voted with absolute majority).
 However, when seen over a longer time period of 3-years MoneyWorks4me has performed very close to the market in these times.
 And this improves when you compare the performance over a 5-year period.

 During a falling market, we tend to do well, as we hold some Liquid Funds and buy bargains on the way down.
 Also, the market provides many good opportunities at attractive discounts.
 On a market bounce back, we do well as we would have bought stocks cheap in a correction.
 For the same reason, we also tend to well in a volatile market.
 The extremely high returns and beating the Nifty50 by a wide margin that happens in 2013 is not something we planned, it is the result of the process we follow.
 Can it happen again?
 Probably will, when the markets over-react and even strong company-stocks are available at reasonable to hefty discounts.
 But, we can’t predict this.
+We repeated the feat in 2020 when market was volatile, we managed to buy stocks at good prices.
+On longer term timeframe, our returns are higher versus Nifty50.

 Why it is not useful to give ‘since-inception’ performance numbers?